Rozahub/Hotel-Booking-Analysis/README.md

 5. From which country most guest come?
 6. How Long People Stay in the hotel?
 7. Which was the most booked accommodation type (Single, Couple, Family)?

-After that we made the predictive model to predict whether the booking will be cancelled or not Here we will perform the following operations:
+Here we will perform the following operations:
 •	Feature Engineering to make new features
 •	Data Selection to select only relevant features